 After your final grading you need to rid yourself of any trash, weeds, and any other material that could interfere with the seeding of the lawn.
-Use a bamboo rake, steel rake or any other type of rake that can rake off stones, sticks, or any other trash that may be in your yard.
+Use a rake to remove stones, leaves, sticks, or any other trash that may be in your yard.

-Before seeding make sure you have a firm but not a rock solid hard seed bed.
-A firm seed bed will give your grass a base from which to grow.
-Soil that is hard as a rock makes seeding a lawn far more difficult.
-There is place for the roots of your grass to grow if the soil is as hard as concrete.
+Before seeding make sure you have a firm, but not a rock hard seed bed.
+A firm seedbed will give your grass a solid base from which to grow.
+Soil that is hard as a rock makes seeding far more difficult.
+There is no place for the roots of your grass to grow if the soil is as hard as concrete.

-If you need to buy top soil buy good screened top soil.
-This way you avoid clumps, trash, and other debris you can find in unscreened top soil.
+If you need to buy top soil, buy screened topsoil.
+This way you avoid clumps, trash, and other debris you can find in unscreened topsoil.

-We do not have the farmers or the farm fields as we did years ago.
-You need to still check from whomever you buy the top soil from.
-You do not need to spend the money to seed a lawn twice because of the Atrazine in the soil.
+While we no longer have as many farmers or the farm fields as we did years ago, it is still prudent to verify the source of the topsoil.
+You do not need to spend the money to seed a lawn twice because of weed killers in the soil.

 Once you have prepared your seedbed, the seeding is rather simple.

 To make sure that enough seed is applied to the lawn the lawn should be seeded in a checkerboard fashion.
-The lawn should be seeded first in a north to south pattern.
-Then the lawn should be seeded going east to west pattern.
+The lawn should first be seeded in a north to south pattern.
+Then the lawn should be seeded going in an east to west pattern.

 No one can walk in a straight line when seeding a lawn.
 No one can always remember where they have seeded when seeding in just one direction.
 Seeding in a checkerboard fashion protects the seeder.
 If the seeded misses seeding in one direction, you can cover the area seeding in the opposite direction.

 Seeding rate should be 6 to 8 pounds per 1,000 sq. ft seeding rate.
 If you seed less than 6 pounds per 1,000 sq. ft. the lawn will come in too thin.
-Applying more than 8 pounds per 1,000 sq. ft is over seeding the lawn.
+Applying more than 8 pounds per 1,000 sq. ft is over seeding the lawn and will cause crowding, grass needs just enough room to grow.
 The only exceptions you make in this rule if the lawn is being planted in late fall.
 An increased seeding rate will give the seeder an extra edge in germination when the weather is less than perfect for good seed germination.

 After seeding you can apply a starter fertilizer to the lawn.
 The fertilization of the lawn will help with the germination of the grass.
 Avoid high nitrogen fertilizers when seeding a new lawn.
 High nitrogen fertilizers can burn the seed.
-Use low nitrogen fertilizers.
-Apply a low nitrogen fertilizer with enough phosphate and potash that will promote root growth and cell growth in the new grass plant.
-(Examples 5-10-10.
-10-10- 10, 11-22-6, 10-18-10)
+Apply a low nitrogen fertilizer with phosphate and potash to promote root growth and cell growth in the new grass plant.
+(Examples are 5-10-10, 10-10- 10, 11-22-6, 8-18-12)

-When you have finished seeding and fertilizing, likely rake the seed and the fertilizer into the soil.
+When you have finished seeding and fertilizing, litely rake the seed and the fertilizer into the soil.
 Just barely cover the seed with the soil.
-Burying the seed with more than a 1/4 inch of soil will affect the germination of the seed.
+Burying the seed with any more than a 1/4 inch of soil will decrease the germination of the seed.

-Apply enough straw to the soil and to the seed but only lightly.
-The straw should be applied so that the straw is just barely covering the ground.
-The seeded should still see the ground after the straw as been applied.
+Lightly apply straw to cover the soil and to the seed.
+The straw should just barely cover the ground.
+You should still be able to see the ground after the straw as been applied.
 If the ground is completely covering the ground, too much straw as been applied!
 Remove 1/2 of the straw off the ground.
 Why?
 Too much straw can choke out the seed as it germinates from the soil.

-Straw's purpose is as an erosion control not as a blanket covering of the seed bed.
-When the straw is applied lightly over the grass area, the straw will keep the soil from moving if there is a rain storm.
+Straw's purpose is as an erosion control, not as a blanket covering of the seed bed.
+When the straw is applied lightly over the grass area, the straw will keep the soil from moving and protect the seed.
 Straw will also shelter the seed from the hot sun and keep the soil warmer when the lawn is seeded during cool weather.
 Having a light straw covering makes it easier when it is time to remove the straw.
 You can remove the straw when you mow the new grass the first time.